 - Encourage follow-up by parliaments and their inclusion in aid structures at country level.

-This topic was further explored during a briefing by the GPEDC Steering Committee on the work of this multi-stakeholder partnership.
-This included a reflection on the specific role of parliaments in supporting the country-level work of the partnership.
+This topic was further explored during a briefing by members of the GPEDC Steering Committee on the work of this multi-stakeholder partnership.
+This included a reflection on the specific role of parliaments in supporting the country-level work of the global partnership.

-Throughout the day, a number of strategies were developed including how to strengthen Official Development Assistance through parliamentary oversight, mobilise domestic resources and leverage public and private partnerships.
+Throughout the day, a number of strategies were debated including how to strengthen Official Development Assistance through parliamentary oversight, mobilise domestic resources and leverage public and private partnerships.

 The Forum closed with the adoption of a Parliamentary Statement to the HLM2 of the GPEDC.